 Lactation Professionals provide skilled lactation care and support to families through the perinatal time period.
 LPs work in various community settings with a referral based support team** and do not provide medical services, treatment, prescription or diagnosis unless their primary degree permits this (ie: doctors, pediatricians, OB/ Gynacs, etc). **Referral based support teams may include doctors, nurses, physiotherapists, dentists, psychologists, speech and language pathologists, occupational therapists, and others professions.

-Please read below about the different qualifications of lactation professionals (LP) who offer skilled lactation care and support in India.
-There are many types of lactation professionals (LP) who care for families during lactation.
+Please read below about the different qualifications of Lactation Professionals (LP) who offer skilled lactation care at different levels and support in India.
+There are many types of Lactation Professionals (LP) who care for families during lactation.
 ALPI believes in a referral based system, where skilled lactation support is provided at all levels and all communities throughout India.
 Thank you for supporting families together!

 International Board Certified Lactation Credential IBCLC/ Lactation Consultant